geoiq-tech-team/geoiq-vision-bot-ios-sdk/README.md

-# GeoIQ iOS Video SDK
+# GeoIQ iOS Vision Bot SDK

 The **GeoIQ iOS Video SDK** provides a lightweight and customizable way to integrate real-time video and audio communication into your iOS applications.
 It supports Swift and SwiftUI, and leverages Combine for reactive event handling.